 | Listed price | Usually lower | Usually higher |

-| Real price (with fees + protection) | Often higher for exotics | All-in rate, no surprises |
+| Real price (with fees + protection) | Often higher for exotics | All-in rate, concierge-confirmed totals |

-| Insurance | Protection plans (not insurance); credit cards and personal auto likely won't cover | Commercial auto insurance included |
+| Insurance | Protection plans (not insurance); credit cards and personal auto likely won't cover | Commercial auto coverage details |

 | Vehicle condition | Varies by host | Fleet-maintained, inspected before every rental |